-Results 2.2: Stronger effects in species with larger litter sizes and more litters per year
+678 Results 2.2: Stronger effects in species with larger litter sizes and more litters per year

-Effects of dominance on reproductive success are higher in species with larger litter sizes (metafor estimate of litter size lower +0.03 to upper +0.05, rethinking estimate lower +0.05 to upper +0.09; n=444 effect sizes) and with more litters per year (metafor estimate of litters per year lower +0.04 to upper +0.08, rethinking estimate lower +0.06 to upper +0.11; n=444 effect sizes).
-Effect sizes in species where females produce single offspring are on average 0.25 while effect sizes in species where females produce one or fewer litters per year are on average 0.25 while effect sizes in species where females produce multiple litters each year are on average 0.45.
-The association of the effect sizes with the number of litters per year remained when accounting for the phylogenetic relatedness among species, but the association with litter size did not, suggesting that it might be influenced by other characteristics that differ among species with variable litter sizes.
+Effects of dominance on reproductive success are higher in species with larger litter sizes (metafor estimate 679 of litter size lower +0.03 to upper +0.05, rethinking estimate lower +0.05 to upper +0.09; n=444 effect sizes) 680 and with more litters per year (metafor estimate of litters per year lower +0.04 to upper +0.08, rethinking 681 estimate lower +0.06 to upper +0.11; n=444 effect sizes).
+Effect sizes in species where females produce 682 single offspring are on average 0.25 while effect sizes in species where females produce litters are on average 0.34, and effect sizes in species where females produce one or fewer litters per year are on average 0.25 while effect sizes in species where females produce multiple litters each year are on average 0.45.
+The association of the effect sizes with the number of litters per year remained when accounting for the 686 phylogenetic relatedness among species, but the association with litter size did not, suggesting that it might 687 be influenced by other characteristics that differ among species with variable litter sizes.
+688